Use CRUD method from SDK

 Create

-You can create a trigger with the new_trigger()
+You can create a trigger with the new_trigger().

-parameters are determined by the kind of the object, and are described in the kinds section.
+The kwargs parameters are determined by the kind of the object, and are described in the kinds section.

 New